jirehcwe/IntelligentAgents/README.md

 The diagrams were done in draw.io.

+# Code

+Environment.java simply is a data container for the environment you create.
+It also has helper functions to print the environment to the console.
+(PrintEnvironment()) You simply create environments by inputting the size of the environment into the constructor (the environment is a square).

+Grapher.java helps to plot graphs like those shown below.

+It is implemented in BonusAgentApp.java and AgentApp.java as CreateGraph().

+TransitionModel is another abstraction to allow easy changing of the transition model of the agent.

+Finally, the agent itself in Agent.java.
+This agent implements both policy and value iteration functions and returns an appropriate 2D action array telling us the optimal policy calculated.
+There are also a few helper functions that help keep the main function more concise.

 The code can be easily editted for your own mazes and environments.
-There is also a random environment generator (part of the Environment class as a constructor).

-I hope to learn more about intelligent agents and apply them to game design in the future.
+I hope to learn more about intelligent agents and apply them to game design in the future!

 # Additional Details

 I used JFreeChart to draw the utility graphs so you might need to install those dependencies in your build path.

-You can get super wacky graphs such as these:
+You can get graphs such as these:
 ![12x12 Utility graph](https://github.com/jirehcwe/IntelligentAgents/blob/master/diagrams/12x12%20Utilities%20graph.png)

 That was from the 12x12 maze.

-# Further Questions

-If you have questions, you can email me at jireh_cwe@hotmail.com, I'll be happy to answer them!
+If you look at the red line (last one to converge), it is the 11,11 square, which is expected since the information takes the longest to propagate to that square.